amicoleo/messagebox/README.md

 >I implemented that with absolute scrolling values and costant values of sections height.
 Check after `<div id="fullpage">` for info.
 - Activate arrow keys as navigation between panels - OK
 >I added jQuery easing plugin and revised a bit your code.
 We now have arrow keys and page up and down for moving between panels.
+- Use scrollToNext and scrollToPrevious functions for section links behaviours
+- Detect mouse wheel and touch scrolling for moving between sections
+- Add location hashes for navigation

 Illustrations
 -----------